carla-simulator/carla/Docs/python_api.md

 ## carla.TrafficLight<a name="carla.TrafficLight"></a>
 <div style="padding-left:30px;margin-top:-20px"><small><b>Inherited from _[carla.TrafficSign](#carla.TrafficSign)_</b></small></div></p><p>A traffic light actor, considered a specific type of traffic sign.
 As traffic lights will mostly appear at junctions, they belong to a group which contains the different traffic lights in it.
 Inside the group, traffic lights are differenciated by their pole index.

-  Within a group the state of traffic lights is changed in a cyclic pattern: one index is chosen and it spends some seconds in green, yellow and eventually red.
+  Within a group the state of traffic lights is changed in a cyclic pattern: one index is chosen and it spends a few seconds in green, yellow and eventually red.
 The rest of the traffic lights remain frozen in red this whole time, meaning that there is a gap in the last seconds of the cycle where all the traffic lights are red.
 However, the state of a traffic light can be changed manually.
 Take a look at this [recipe](../python_cookbook/#traffic-lights-recipe) to learn how to do so.

 <h3>Instance Variables</h3>
 - <a name="carla.TrafficLight.state"></a>**<font color="#f8805a">state</font>** (_[carla.TrafficLightState](#carla.TrafficLightState)_)